Manchester’s Best Kept Secret

 I know.
 That’s why my title isn’t clickbait.
 Get it?

-There are nearly 30 hikes in Manchester according to a top source.
+There are over 30 hikes in Manchester according to a top source.
 A whole bunch of them are fun or at the least, interesting.
 Some are super popular like Case Mountain.
 Others are unknown because they more or less deserve to be.